-In order to explore the experience of non-retail drug purchasers, the AHA and the Federation of American Hospitals worked with the NORC at the University of Chicago last year to collect and evaluate data on inpatient drug spending (see Appendix A).
+In order to explore the experience of non-retail drug purchasers, the AHA and the Federation of American Hospitals worked with the NORC at the University of Chicago to collect and evaluate data on inpatient drug spending.
 The NORC found that increases in drug spending for inpatient care outpaced what the NHE reported for retail drug spending.
-Specifically, the NORC found that while retail spending on prescription drugs increased by 10.6 percent between 2013 and 2015, hospital spending on drugs in the inpatient space rose 38.7 percent per admission during the same period.
+Specifically, the NORC found that, while retail spending on prescription drugs increased by 10.6 percent between 2013 and 2015, hospital spending on drugs in the inpatient space rose 38.7 percent per admission during the same period.^{13 14}

-Price, not volume, is the primary driver of this increased spending.
-After examining data from two GPOs that collectively purchase drugs for more than 1,400 hospitals, the NORC was able to track changes in price, utilization and total spending for a select group of drugs.
+Drug prices, not volume, are the primary driver of this increased spending.
+After examining data from two GPOs that collectively purchase drugs for more than 1,400 hospitals, the NORC was able to track changes in price, utilization, and total spending for a select group of drugs.
 Consistently, changes in pricing drove increases in spending.
 These price increases, from the hospitals' perspective, appeared to be random, inconsistent and unpredictable: large unit price increases occurred for both low- and high-volume drugs and for both branded and generic drugs.

 Our members were not surprised to learn that their purchasing experience differs from what the NHE reports for retail drugs.
 In testimony to the Committee on Oversight and Government Reform of the U.S. House of Representatives, one drug manufacturer acknowledged targeting hospital-administered drugs for price increases.
-Howard Schiller, then-interim CEO and director of Valeant Pharmaceuticals, stated: "Because these drugs are hospital-administered, and not purchased by patients directly, increasing the cost of the drugs to hospitals would affect the hospital's profits on these procedures, but it should not reduce patient access."
+Howard Schiller, then-interim CEO and director of Valeant Pharmaceuticals, stated: "Because these drugs are hospital-administered, and not purchased by patients directly, increasing the cost of the drugs to hospitals would affect the hospital's profits on these procedures, but it should not reduce patient access."15

 While the NORC study supports Mr. Schiller's admission that manufacturers target hospitals for price increases, we challenge his assessment that such practices do not reduce patient access.
 Researchers at the Cleveland Clinic found that patient access to Valeant drugs nitroprusside and isoproterenol declined after the company increased the prices for both substantially.
-From 2012 to 2015, 53 percent fewer patients were treated with nitroprusside and 35 percent less were treated with isoproterenol.
-This is because hospitals bear a heavy burden when the cost of drugs increases, in large part due to how hospital reimbursement it structured, and this has direct implications for the availability of certain drug therapies.
+From 2012 to 2015, 53 percent fewer patients were treated with nitroprusside and 35 percent less were treated with isoproterenol.16 This is because hospitals bear a heavy burden when the cost of drugs increases, in large part due to how hospital reimbursement it structured, and this has direct implications for the availability of certain drug therapies.

+Most payments to hospitals for inpatient care are made on a bundled basis - either per discharge (Diagnostic Related Group or DRG) or per diem.
+In other words, all input costs are reimbursed under a single, predetermined reimbursement.
+Hospitals are responsible for managing input costs within that fixed payment amount and reimbursement does not necessarily increase as input costs, such as those for drugs, increase.
 Medicare, which is one of the largest payers for most hospitals and on which many commercial insurers base their rates, cannot keep up with new and frequently changing drug prices.
 The program relies on drug pricing data collected and reported by the Bureau of Labor Statistics, which does a full "refresh" of drug pricing information only every five to seven years.
-This data lag means that hospital reimbursement does not necessarily increase proportionally to drug price increases.
-As a result, hospitals must divert other resources to cover higher drug costs, forcing difficult choices between providing adequate compensation to employees, many of whom are highly skilled in professions facing shortages; upgrading and modernizing facilities; purchasing new technologies to improve care; or paying for drugs.
+This data lag means that hospital reimbursement does not necessarily increase to cover the cost, which also has implications for other hospital costs.
+Managing skyrocketing prescription drug costs forces difficult choices between providing adequate compensation to employees, many of whom are highly skilled in professions facing shortages; upgrading and modernizing facilities; purchasing new technologies to improve care; or paying for drugs.